To move with the Principal from one safe location to another as safely as possible within the perceived level of threat.

 The Gap between Close Protection Training and Reality

 The amount of security offered to the Principal is relative to the known and perceived threat following the threat and risk assessment.
 However, the amount of protection provided is not always appropriate.
 Some Principals will tend to dumb down the threat against them and request less cover.
-Such Principals may have constrained budgets or may not like the fact that they require security because of their status.
+Such Principals may have constrained budgets or may not like the fact that they require security because of their career choice or status.
 On the flip side, some Principals like to show off and have a considerable team of big bodyguards when they don’t require any more than one operative if any at all.

 The core fundamentals of foot drills are: